See Manon’s SPOTLIGHT PAGE here

 Also in 2008 Manon turns her hand to producing, when she is asked to produce the film “Omlet” for Boomerang/S4C.
 She writes her first radio play “Gwylanod” for Radio Cymru, and joins the National Youth Theatre of Wales as Writer in Residence, running writing workshops, and writing the summer production “Magnificent Myths of the Mabinogi” for the company.
 This is followed in 2009 by the production “Canrif/Century”.
 Both productions receive rave reviews and standing ovations at Aberystwyth, Clwyd and Cardiff.

-Manon’s position as Writer in in Residence with the National Youth Theatre of Wales culminates in the production ““No Other Day Like Today” (September 2010).
+Manon’s position as Writer in in Residence with the National Youth Theatre of Wales culminates in the production “No Other Day Like Today” (September 2010).
 She is also a regular guest on the weekly rugby chat show “Yn Y Ryc” on BBC Cymru during the Six Nations Championship.
 She appears in the drama series “Pen Talar” and the film “Ar y Tracs”, and plays Rachel Roberts in the series “Welsh Greats”.
 She also presents the website for the Campaign for Sustainable Development.
 She writes the plays “Tridiau yn Chwefror” about the Swansea Blitz, (starring Sian Phillips) and “Cysgod y Malvinas” (about the Falklands War) for BBC Radio Cymru, and her TV series/adaptation of “Y Stafell Ddirgel” is repeated on S4C.
 She presents the weekly review programme “Wythnos I’w Chofio” on BBC Radio Cymru and has another adaptation for the screen and an original screenplay in development.
 In 2011 she also joins the production team on “Pobol y Cwm” for six months, script editing, storylining, and Acting Script Producer for two months.

 2012 – present

 Manon is now a regular scriptwriter for “Pobol y Cwm” (BBC) and “Gwaith Cartref” Fiction Factory).
-She wrote a short story for the volume Tapas (Gwasg Gwynedd), and qualified with Swansea University Teaching Welsh for Adults, for whom she has been teaching ever since.
+She wrote a short story for the volume Tapas (Gwasg Gwynedd), and qualified with Swansea University Teaching Welsh for Adults, for whom she taught for 5 years..
 In March 2012 she co-adapted/translated Rachel Tresize’s short stories “Fresh Apples” : “Fala Surion” which was produced by Fran Wen Theatr, and toured throughout Wales.
-She also qualified with a Higher Certifate in Translation from Aberystwyth University, and continued as a mentor at the Univeristy of Wales, Cardiff with MPhil Scriptwriting students.
+She also qualified with a Higher Certifate in Translation from Aberystwyth University, and continued as a mentor and guest lecturer at the Univeristy of Wales, Cardiff with MPhil Scriptwriting students.
 She won a place on a BBC Academy/Cyfle Advanced Script Development course.
 In February 2013 Clwyd Theatr Cymru staged a revival of her successful adaptation of Cordell’s “Rape of the Fair Country” which played at Clwyd, The New Theatre,Cardiff and the Grand in Swansea .
 She wrote “Tu Hwnt i Ddagrau” (starring Matthew Rhys) and “Rhosod” for BBC Radio Cymru, and initiated (and won development funding for) a major new drama/event for production in 2015/16.
 In 2016 she won development funding for and wrote the stage play “Swansea’s Three Night Blitz” performed at the Swansea Grand Theatre to packed houses.
 She has also just completed her first novel “Porth y Byddar” published in November 2017

 She played Gwen in “Talking to the Dead” (Sky) and, on stage, Mam in “Wyneb Dros Dro” (Cwmni 3D) and Angharad in “The Good The Bad and the Welsh” (Frapetsus).